“The most dangerous kind of waste is the waste we do not recognize.”

 Stock control methodology for one category may not be suitable for another category.
 You may choose one method or a mixture of two or more if you have various types of stock.

 As a result, different stock control methodologies are adopted by businesses as per their specific needs.
 In addition to leveraging the most suitable stock control methodology, as a manufacturer, you should also seek a sophisticated software solution that can help your company perform better and more efficiently.
-Without a stock control software, manufacturers may face stock-outs, spoilage, obsolescence and other adverse effects.
+Without stock control software, manufacturers may face stock-outs, spoilage, obsolescence, and other adverse effects.

 Therefore, to ensure stock is maintained accurately, you should –